 Your school preferences

-- You can apply for up to seven schools.
+- You can apply for up to six schools.

 - Name the schools in your order of preference but be aware that you could be offered a place at any of the schools you apply for.

 - Think about how your child would get to those schools and get home, as well as the costs involved in travelling.